saket/Better-Link-Movement-Method/README.md

 BetterLinkMovementMethod improves over `LinkMovementMethod`, by fixing some of its flaws:

 * No support for custom click listeners.
-For eg., phone numbers always show up in the dialer when clicked and there's no way to change that.
+For e.g., phone numbers always show up in the dialer when clicked and there's no way to change that.
 * Incorrect calculation of touch areas for links, resulting in ghost touch areas ([video](http://saket.me/wp-content/uploads/2016/09/Incorrect-touch-areas.mp4)).
 * Unreliable highlighting of links ([video](http://saket.me/wp-content/uploads/2016/09/Unreliable-highlighting.mp4)).